otrv4/otrv4/otrv4.md

   ```
   There are a number of reasons that you may receive an Identity Message in this
   state.
-Perhaps your correspondent simply started a new AKE or they resent
+Perhaps your correspondent simply started a new DAKE or they resent
   their Identity Message.
   ```